Information for Employers

 Working with SEAS Students on a Master’s Project

 As part of our academic program, teams of SEAS students do a master’s project that involves working with a representative or representatives of an existing organization or business (i.e., clients) to solve an environmental problem.
-Project ideas, which may be submitted by SEAS faculty, students, or clients, are due to email@example.com on December 1.
+Project ideas, which may be submitted by SEAS faculty, students, or clients, are due to firstname.lastname@example.org on December 1.
+Read more about the expectations for master's project clients, here.